-When you think of Italian ham, no doubt it’s the thin, crumpled slices of velvety smooth, salty-sweet Prosciutto that come to mind.
+When you think of Italian ham, no doubt it’s the thin, crumpled slices of velvety, smooth, salty-sweet Prosciutto that come to mind.
 Yet calling all Italian ham ‘Prosciutto’ is akin to calling all white wine ‘Chardonnay.’
 To the initiated, Prosciutto is a vast world of taste and texture, with each Italian region putting its own spin on this classic.
 Prosciutto di Parma from Parma is Italy’s best-known variety of cured ham.
 Still, many others compete with it: Prosciutto di Carpegna, Tuscan Prosciutto Crudo, and Prosciutto di San Daniele are just a few of the many kinds available.

 Prosciutto, whose name comes from the Latin word for “deprived of all liquid,” has been made in Italy since the second century BC.
 Although each kind of Prosciutto claims its own flavor and texture nuances, the curing process is similar in all.
 Pork thighs are first hung in a breezy and well-ventilated room for a day or longer.
-Next, the fat and hide are trimmed, then salt is massaged onto the meat once a week for a month.
+Next, the fat and hide are trimmed, and salt is massaged onto the meat once a week for a month.
 At the end of the month, the hams are washed off and dried (traditionally, in the sunlight, although now they are more often dried indoors in a warm room).
 The hams are greased with a mixture of salt, lard, pepper, and flour and are aged for months or years, depending on the kind of ham.
 During this long aging period, hams will lose up to a third of their weight.

 Protected Denomination of Origin